Low Histamine Diet Plan

 Make Small Changes

-Only make 1 change every 3-4 days.
+Only make 1 change every 3 to 4 days.

 Or try a couple ounces of freshly cooked Wild Alaskan Salmon that was frozen after catch.
 Don’t do a full serving yet.